About Our Comforters

 Do hotels use a comforter or a duvet?

-Most hotels offer a comforter that is either down and down alternative.
-This isn't a duvet, because you cannot take the covering off of it and remove the filling.
+Most hotels offer a comforter that is either filled with a down or down alternative.
+This isn't a duvet, because you cannot take the covering off of it and remove the filler.